 Even after serving the demand notice if there are no favorable outcomes then the operational creditors can either individually or jointly with other operational creditors file an application to commence the insolvency proceedings against the defaulting corporate debtor.

-On this note the operational creditors are required to make an application in Form 5 along with a fee of Rs.
+On this note, the operational creditors are required to make an application in Form 5 along with a fee of Rs.
 2,000.
 The operational creditors while filling the application for initiating the corporate insolvency resolution process as per section 9 of the code shall annex the following documents along the application that is to be submitted:

 - The copy of demand notice as originally served to the defaulting corporate debtor;

 Once the application is submitted by the operational creditors the same is reviewed by NCLT.
 The NCLT during the course of reviewing the submitted application ascertains on its own level the existence and nature of default that is highlighted by the operational creditor in the submitted application.
-It is significant to highlight that the NCLT reviews the submitted application within a time span of fourteen days from the receipt of application.
+It is significant to highlight that the NCLT reviews the submitted application within a time span of fourteen days from the receipt of the application.
 After reviewing the received application the NCLT has the option of accepting or rejecting the received application.
-In the scenario where the NCLT opts to reject the received application then in such a situation it shall issue a notice to the operational creditor thereby giving opportunity to rectify the highlighted defects.
+In the scenario where the NCLT opts to reject the received application then in such a situation, it shall issue a notice to the operational creditor thereby giving an opportunity to rectify the highlighted defects.

 Once the application is admitted by the NCLT then the corporate insolvency resolution process is deemed to have commenced from the very date on which the application for corporate insolvency resolution process was accepted by the NCLT.